dhh1128/codecraft.co/why-mental-models-matter.md

 <strong>The Deeper Issue</strong>

-Whenever we put "product" at the front of equations that describe our industry's output, we make the implicit assumption that product is the major--or even the entire--output of tech companies.
+Whenever we put "product" at the front of equations that describe our industry's output, we make the implicit assumption that product is the major &mdash; or even the entire &mdash; output of tech companies.
 This assumption is ubiquitous and almost never articulated, let alone challenged.
 Ask a tech buddy about what his company does; he'll say something like "We build products that ___."

-Of course, tech companies <em>do</em> build products--or solve customer problems by delivering products and services, if you want to make economists happy.
+Of course, tech companies <em>do</em> build products &mdash; or solve customer problems by delivering products and services, if you want to make economists happy.
 But they also create another output, and I think this neglected stepchild deserves far more attention.

 Besides products, tech companies produce and propagate mental models.
 Or in other words, they enable and shape our view of the world.

 <figure><img class="zemanta-img-inserted zemanta-img-configured " title="Mental Model II" alt="" src="http://farm5.static.flickr.com/4057/4612823598_a82864475e_m.jpg" height="164" width="240" /><figcaption>Photo credit: daveelf (Flickr)</figcaption></figure>

 These mental models of the world matter.
-They--not products--are the nuggets of gold for which we prospect.
+They &mdash; not products &mdash; are the nuggets of gold for which we prospect.
 Ask Galileo.

 How much of popular culture is built on scaffolding provided by an idea thused to exist only in the mind of an engineer?
 Engineers didn't just dream up plasma TVs or radios; they enabled the very idea of broadcasting.
 They didn't just figure out how to download files from the internet; they convinced us to think of data blobs in terms of files and folders in the first place.
 They didn't just populate the App Store; they thought the concept of "app" into existence.
 I could go on and on with examples, but I'll leave that as an exercise for the reader.